Jerusalem, West Bank on edge after outbreak of violence

 So far this year, 30 Palestinians have been killed, according to a count by The Associated Press.

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.
-So far this year, nearly half of the Palestinians killed by Israeli troops or civilians have been claimed as members of militant groups.
+So far this year, nearly half of the Palestinians killed by Israeli troops or civilians have been claimed as members by three militant groups.

+Gulf Arab nations offered harsh criticism over the military raid.
+Anwar Gargash, a senior diplomat in the United Arab Emirates, warned Friday that “the Israeli escalation in Jenin is dangerous and disturbing and undermines international efforts to advance the priority of the peace agenda.”
+The UAE recognized Israel in 2020 along with Bahrain, which has remained silent on the surge in violence.

 At the Damascus Gate entrance to the Old City, young Palestinians milled around as usual and women hawked raisins from their fields.
 News of the nine killed in Jenin and the overnight rockets blared from phones and radios.

 Ibrahim Salameh, a 21-year-old smoking on the steps of Damascus Gate, said he had never been so scared.
-Two days ago, he said, his teenage neighbor was killed as police entered the Shuafat refugee camp to demolish an attacker’s home.
+On Wednesday, he said, his teenage neighbor was killed as police entered the Shuafat refugee camp to demolish an attacker’s home.

 “Every day there’s more and more fear, more tension,” he said.
 “Somehow I’m living with this idea that at any moment I could be shot dead.”